 Tree Preservation Orders

-You can get copies of Tree Preservation orders from Legal Services for £25 each.
+You can request copies of Tree Preservation Orders from Legal Services for £25 each.
 If you know the TPO reference, please call 0151 233 0468.

 If you don’t know the TPO reference, please contact Planning Services in the first instance.